 Syria/Jordan – Family of 9 – parents and 7 children

 We are assisting with the sponsorship of this family, originally from Syria, with close relatives in Ottawa.
 Conditions for refugees in Jordan have deteriorated greatly.
 Like many other refugees, the father lost his employment and the family has been forced to rely on charity from UNHCR and relatives.
 The application was submitted to the United Church in September 2022 and filed with the Federal Government in December 2022.
-We are waiting for approval of the sponsorship application and a refugee determination by the Canadian Embassy Visa Office in Aman, Jordan.
+Approval of the sponsorship application was obtained in March 2023 and we are awaiting refugee determination by the Canadian Embassy Visa Office in Aman, Jordan.

 Cost of this sponsorship: $ 64,350